MyDryDay/UoB_BC_README_Generator/README.md

   My testing has uncovered a few things that could be improved:
   1. The project title that a user inputs can't contain spaces, this is because it used the title that is inputted to create the name of the file in the following format              <ProjectTitle>_README.md, this can be altered by simply changing the code in "index.js" if you choose to do so.
   2. When inputting long pieces of text in the CLI there is currently no way of adding a line break or starting a new line, as such users might have to manually format their          generated README afterwards.
   3. When generating the user's contact information, as it's a checkbox input, the user is unable to enter text such as "Feel free to contact me at: " to accompany the outputted      links.
+This, of course, can be altered within the "index.js".
   4. There is currently no way to add screenshots to the README, this needs to be done manually.

   ### Questions